InteropIO/finsemble-bloomberg/docs_src/README.md

 - Rebuild the project (which will install NuGet dependencies automatically)

 ### Running the BloombergBridge from a local path
+For debugging purposes a configuration referencing a local Bloomberg Bridge build is provided, see the 'Bloomberg Bridge Debug' configuration in _[src/components/Bloomberg%20Bridge/config.json](../src/components/Bloomberg%20Bridge/config.json)_.
+This configuration makes use of a `$bloombergBridgeFolder` variable in the `path` element that should be set in your manifest file.

 ### Produce an appAsset for deployment by Finsemble
 - Run a Release build